sonnycalcr/C_Prog_Book_Codes_K_and_R/README.md

 This is a codes repo for C Programming Language by K&R.

-I use the tool chains below快
+I use the tool chains below,

 - CMake
 - Fish